Missiles and Bombs

 the target.
 Self-forging fragment warheads dispensed from the missile will explosively form and eject a lethal metal slug moving 9

 times the speed of sound that can punch a fist-sized hole in thick armor from long ranges.
 The self-forging fragment warhead

 technology will be adaptable to guided or unguided cluster submunitions for use in future armament concepts.

 Presently in full production, the AMRAAM(left) has significantly improved the combat capability of U.S. and Allied fighter pilots

-by providing them with a missile that allows them to launch and leave, to fire multiple missiles simultaneously again multiple targets,
+by providing them with a missile that allows them to launch and leave, to fire multiple missiles simultaneously against multiple targets,

-to make all aspect look-down, shoot-down attacks from beyond visual range again an advanced ECM threat.
+to make all aspect look-down, shoot-down attacks from beyond visual range against an advanced ECM threat.

 AMRAAM USAF/USN AIM-120A Radar Guided Advanced Medium Range Air-To-Air Missile